Lilith-In-Starlight/improved-templ8.py/readme.md

 ```

 #### txignore
 txignore files are like .gitignore files, except they don't mean "don't put this file on the ouput," it's more like "output the raw file."
 Putting a path to a directory in txignore will be non-recursive, and child directories will not be ignored.
+It also works for markdown files.

 #### i want a blog now
 You should just use another tool and somehow mix it with this, but if you want to insist in using this, templ8 already does its best to simplify what is otherwise a really tedious process.